sgothel/cipherpack/README.md

-# Cipherpack - A Cryprographic Stream Processor in C++ with a Java Binding
+# Cipherpack - A Cryprographic Stream Processor

 [Original document location](https://jausoft.com/cgit/cipherpack.git/about/).

+## Git Repository
+This project's canonical repositories is hosted on [Gothel Software](https://jausoft.com/cgit/cipherpack.git/).

-## Goals
+## Overview
-This project aims to provide a secure cryptographic stream processor.
+*Cipherpack* provides a secure cryptographic stream processor implemented in C++ and accessible via C++ and Java through its binding.

 Original use-case is a secure update process, elevating your installed firm- and software.<br/>
 Hence original project name was *Elevator*.